How to separate the digits of a number in Python

 print(validate_credit_card(4532015112830367)) # Invalid card

-- If doubling a digit results in a two-digit number (greater than
+- Every second digit is doubled.
+If doubling a digit results in a number greater than 9, it subtracts 9 from the result.

 Building a number-based Caesar cipher encoder